tapegram/blog/blog/on_retros/README.md

 Not all teams do pointing, but if you do, I strongly recommend doing planning poker (and there are some fun [async slack apps](https://pelotoncycle.slack.com/apps/A57FFS3QE-poker-planner) to facilitate this).
 If any team member doesn't think they can point the ticket based exclusively on the content of the ticket, it's probably not refined enough to be actionable.

-In terms of process, I'd start with a once a week, 1 hour grooming session, where the team collectively (and cross-functionally!
+In terms of process, I'd start with a once a week, 1-hour grooming session, where the team collectively (and cross-functionally!
 It's important that product / onsite customers, etc. all be present and contributing) to make sure there is a clear prioritized block of tickets ready to be picked up in future sprints.

 Note that this should be engineer-driven, not dictated by product, though collaboration with product is essential.
 And remember, priorities change!
 The backlog is likely to be constantly shifting and what was pointed one day may no longer be accurate on the next day, so don't be afraid to review already groomed tickets and reprioritize.